Academic Regulations

 Students who are not in academic good standing will be withdrawn for cause, unless an extension or exception has been granted by the appropriate dean or the Degree Committee.
 Such withdrawals are noted on the student’s transcript.

-Students who do not register for any fall or spring term, and for whom a leave of absence has not been approved by the appropriate associate dean, will be administratively withdrawn from the Graduate School.
+Students who do not register for any fall or spring term, and for whom a leave of absence has not been approved by the appropriate academic dean, will be administratively withdrawn from the graduate school.

-Only students who have withdrawn from the Graduate School in good standing may apply for readmission.
+Only students who have withdrawn from the graduate school in good standing may apply for readmission.
 Normally, students seeking readmission must do so within three years of the original withdrawal.
 Neither readmission nor financial aid is guaranteed to students who withdraw.
-The deadline for making application for readmission is January 2 of the year in which the student wishes to return to the Graduate School.
-The student’s application will be considered by the department, which will make a recommendation for review by the appropriate associate dean.
+The deadline for making application for readmission is January 2 of the year in which the student wishes to return to the graduate school.
+The student’s application will be considered by the department, which will make a recommendation for review by the appropriate academic dean.
 The student’s remaining tuition obligation will be determined at the time of readmission.
 Students may seek readmission only once.
 If subsequent to a readmission they must again withdraw, they are ineligible for readmission.

 U.S. Military Leave Readmissions Policy

-3. The student must not be away from the Graduate School to perform U.S. military service for a period exceeding five years (this includes all previous absences to perform U.S. military service but does not include any initial period of obligated service).
-If a student’s time away from the Graduate School to perform U.S. military service exceeds five years because the student is unable to obtain release orders through no fault of the student or the student was ordered to or retained on active duty, the student should contact the appropriate dean to determine if the student remains eligible for guaranteed readmission.
+- The student must not be away from the graduate school to perform U.S. military service for a period exceeding five years (this includes all previous absences to perform U.S. military service but does not include any initial period of obligated service).
+If a student’s time away from the graduate school to perform U.S. military service exceeds five years because the student is unable to obtain release orders through no fault of the student or the student was ordered to or retained on active duty, the student should contact the appropriate dean to determine if the student remains eligible for guaranteed readmission.

-4. The student must notify the Graduate School within three years of the end of the U.S. military service of the intention to return.
-However, a student who is hospitalized or recovering from an illness or injury incurred in or aggravated during the U.S. military service has up until two years after recovering from the illness or injury to notify the Graduate School of the intent to return.
+- The student must notify the graduate school within three years of the end of the U.S. military service of the intention to return.
+However, a student who is hospitalized or recovering from an illness or injury incurred in or aggravated during the U.S. military service has up until two years after recovering from the illness or injury to notify the graduate school of the intent to return.

 Personal Conduct and Academic Integrity Standards

-Yale Graduate School is an academic community dedicated to the advancement of learning.
-Its members freely associate themselves with the University and in doing so affirm their commitment to cultivating an environment of tolerance and respect for all members of the community.
-They pledge to help sustain the intellectual integrity of the University and to uphold its standards of honesty, free expression, and inquiry.
-They are expected to abide by the regulations of the University, including these Graduate School Personal Conduct and Academic Integrity Standards.
+Yale graduate school is an academic community dedicated to the advancement of learning.
+Its members freely associate themselves with the university and in doing so affirm their commitment to cultivating an environment of tolerance and respect for all members of the community.
+They pledge to help sustain the intellectual integrity of the university and to uphold its standards of honesty, free expression, and inquiry.
+They are expected to abide by the regulations of the university, including these graduate school Personal Conduct and Academic Integrity Standards.
 Because students are expected to show good judgment and use common sense at all times, not all kinds of misconduct or behavioral standards are codified here.
-Students are also expected to obey local, state, and federal laws, and violations of these may be cause for discipline by the Graduate School.
-Students are required to report misdemeanor and felony charges to their associate dean.
+Other actions on the part of students that may in the judgment of the Dean warrant disciplinary action because they may imperil the integrity and values of the Yale community or the well-being of its members may be brought forward.
+Students are also expected to obey local, state, and federal laws, and violations of these may be cause for discipline by the graduate school.
+Students are required to report misdemeanor and felony charges to the dean’s office.

 Personal Conduct Standards